Gold IRA vs Physical Gold

 Measuring Coins with Calipers

-When using calipers, the first thing to do is to measure all dimensions of the piece, including its length, width, and thickness.
+When using calipers, the first step is to measure all dimensions of the piece, including its length, width, and thickness.

 Additionally, when measuring the dimensions of the bullion, calipers can help identify signs of tampering or alteration.
-For instance, when the thickness of a bullion bar fluctuates along its length, this could indicate that some metal has been shaved off.
+For instance, when the thickness of a bullion bar fluctuates along its length, this could indicate that someone may have shaved off some metal.

-Unlike chemical testing or X-ray fluorescence (XRF) analysis, caliper measurements can be taken immediately without requiring specialized equipment or extensive preparation.
+Unlike chemical testing or X-ray fluorescence (XRF) analysis, you can take caliper measurements of a piece at any time without requiring specialized equipment or extensive preparation.

 Silver Ping Test

-Pure silver makes a distinctive sound when it impacts another object such as a solid countertop.
-The Ping Test analyzes the ringing sound that is produced when it is bounced off surface.
+Pure silver makes a distinctive sound when it impacts another object, such as a solid countertop.
+The Ping Test analyzes the ringing sound produced when the coin gently bounces off the surface.

-Acid testing is a common method used for testing silver purity.
-Acid testing involves using a simple solution to test the silver’s purity.
+Acid testing is a common method for testing silver purity.
+It involves using a simple solution to test the silver’s purity.
 The process is straightforward.
 A small sample of the silver is taken using a special jeweler’s stone.
-When the acid is applied to the sample it will react by changing color.
+When the acid is applied to the sample, it will react by changing color.

-Additionally, 18k gold testing solution can also be used when testing silver with a different color reaction as described in the video below:
+Additionally, an 18k gold testing solution can be used when testing silver with a different color reaction, as described in the video below:

-Simple and easy to use acid test kits are readily available from Amazon and other online marketplaces and are inexpensive and the most reliable way method of testing silver and gold bullion at home.
+Simple, easy-to-use acid test kits are readily available from Amazon and other online marketplaces.
+They are inexpensive and the most reliable method of testing silver and gold bullion at home.

 Final Thought

-While several ways are used to test silver purity, many investors may need more than just third-party grading or testing services.
+While there are several ways to test silver purity, many investors may need more than third-party grading or testing services.
 Fortunately, the above are a variety of methods that you can use to verify the authenticity of your silver bullion at home.

-If you still have concerns about a particularly piece, it may be best to visit a local coin shop or other precious metals dealer.
-You can ask them to test the piece in question on a Sigma Precious Metals Verifier.
+If you are still concerned about a particular piece, it may be best to visit a local coin shop or other precious metals dealer.

 New Global Gold Standard Emerging from Recession